 Conversions are not always about making a sale.
 Most of the time, nurturing long-term leads is more valuable and profitable than winning over quick buyers.
-That’s why it’s best to provide a permanent communication channel between your business and your potential customers.
+That’s why providing a permanent communication channel between your business and your potential customers is best.

 You can maintain your prospects’ awareness of your e-commerce brand and build trust by sending helpful updates and incentives to an email list.
 For this strategy, you need an email marketing and contact management platform like Sendinblue.
 This plugin has all the features necessary to keep in touch with your audience – from a drag-and-drop email builder to automation.
-[Related article: How to Reach Your Email Marketing Goals]
+[Related article: How to Grow Your Business with Email Marketing]

 If you use email to communicate with your customers about their purchases, Sendinblue makes it easier to populate WooCommerce order variables directly within your default email templates.
 The responsive design tools also make it simple to create engaging email templates and include the most critical order details.
 What’s more, Sendinblue optimizes the deliverability of your e-commerce emails to ensure your messages are seen so that you don’t have to worry about emails not being sent properly.
 To integrate the plugin with your WooCommerce-run online store, you just need to install the Sendinblue Add-on for WooCommerce.